frankkode/dog-service/README.md

 - As a user, I want to know where to find dog's groom.
 - As a user, I want to know where to find dog's shop.
 - As a user, I want to know where to find dog's walk ground .
+- As a user, i want a dog to adopt.
+- As a user, i want to give away my dog.

 ## Build Approach